 - Tagalog

-You might think learning a new language may seem like a huge challenge.
+You might think learning a new language is a huge challenge.
 But you can start speaking a new language in just a few days.
-With Pimsleur Language Programs, you’ll learn a language by speaking it, not by studying it.
-You’ll be speaking the language on Day 1.
-After 30 days, you will be speaking with a near-native accent!
+With Pimsleur, you’ll learn a language by speaking it.
+You’ll have your first conversation on Day 1.

 That bill has been introduced several times…but has never passed.